Meditation pods are finally for sale on Amazon. But is it actually worth buying a meditation pod?

+They look like they’ve come right out of Start Wars.
 When you first see a meditation pod, you’ll probably think you’re on the set of Star Wars Episode VIII.
 That’s because most meditation pods look uncannily like a spacecraft.

-You sit back in the meditation pod, an illuminated dome lowers over a reclining chair.
+To be a nerd; they specifically look like an escape pod.
+That’s a surprisingly fitting term, actually.
+An escape pod is precisely what this is.You sit back in the meditation pod, an illuminated dome lowers over a reclining chair (though I have definitely sat in more comfortable meditation chairs).
 And then you’re completely encapsulated; cocooned.

 That’s where things go from sci-fi-esque to just plain psychedelic.

+You rest your feet, recline, and the meditation pod lights up a certain colour.
 The meditation pod I sat in was purple, which is the colour associated with spirituality.
 But other pods are aqua blue or a warming orange.
 And each colour produces different moods.

 “The brain processes this anomalous information differently when these phase differences are heard with stereo headphones or speakers.
 A perceptual integration of the two signals is perceived in the brain, producing the sensation of a third “beat”.
 The difference between the signals waxes and wanes the two stereo sounds mesh in and out of phase.
 The binaural beat is perceived as a fluctuating rhythm at the frequency of the difference between the two auditory inputs.”

-Meditatio Pods that use floatation then fill with water that matches the temperature of your own body.
+Then the meditation pod fills with water, hence becoming a “flotation tank”.
+Meditation pods that use floatation then fill with water that matches the temperature of your own body.

 Those on the western coast of the US have already experienced the wonders of meditation pods.
 Pods have been popular there since about 2014.

 Perhaps that’s not surprising.
 Floatation therapy has always struggled to catch on.

 In the 1980s, before the world went digital-crazy, spas installed rudimentary floatation devices.
-But hardly anyone used them and they soon went out of fashion.
+But hardly anyone used them, and they soon went out of fashion.
 Will history repeat itself?

 Meditation pods are currently around $30,000.
 Clearly, that’s a tall order when you could just lie in bed meditating.